wilcoxadvisors/CodeShare2/test/fix-summary.md

      - Journal entry date consistency across create/update operations
      - File attachment functionality in different journal entry statuses
      - Cross-browser compatibility

+## Implementation Notes
+- All changes are non-disruptive to existing data
+- No schema changes were required for file permissions (only UI logic)
+- The date migration is safe to run multiple times (checks first if migration is needed)
+- These fixes maintain backward compatibility with existing workflows